 One feature of the Epic Pass is its high concentration of resorts close to each other.
 For example, if you live near Tahoe, you have 3 resort options on the Epic Pass to choose from.
 If you live near Breckenridge, you have 4 ski resorts to choose from within a 45-minute radius.
 The same goes for the Northeast.

-Because of this, Epic Pass has the ability to offer their high-value Regional Local Passes for a low price (in the $500 range).
+Because of this, Epic Pass can offer their high-value Regional Local Passes for a low price (in the $500 range).
 Regional Local Passes which offer a combination of unlimited access (excluding holidays usually) in a core radius, plus limited 5-7 day access to some Epic resorts.
 This is truly one of the best deals Epic Pass offers, making an Epic Local Pass a no-brainer for locals who live in Summit County, Tahoe, or the Northeast.

 If you only plan to take a few ski vacations, Epic Pass also offers the Epic Day Pass where you can pick if you want to visit between 1-7 days throughout the season.
 Prices for these start at $40/day or $20/day for kids but vary significantly depending on 3 choices of skiing 22, 32, or all 38 Epic Resorts plus your choice to ski on or off holidays